OGsiji/Pothole-Classification-using-CNN/README.md

 # Pothole-Classification-using-CNN

+Of approximately 33,000 traffic fatalities each year, one-third involve poor road conditions.
-Helps to identify the roads that either have potholes or not
+This model helps to identify the roads that either have potholes or not and will be useful to detect it